AlanSoto31/New-York-Times/README.md

 # New York Times

-> The project is about a clone from New York Times `homepage.

 ![screenshot](/images/Screenshot.png)

-The project has a full description form with a title and a field for email, phone number and a password
+The project is about a clone from New York Times homepage.

 ## Built With